 If you receive a tide-over allowance or unemployment benefit, you should inform the Flemish Office for Employment and Vocational Training or Actiris of your change of address.
 Don't forget the National Employment Office and your payment agency.

-Your bank and insurance agent
+Your bank branch and insurance agency

 The post office